 Our kidneys are critical detoxification organs.
 They assist with a number of fundamental bodily processes that include removing waste, balancing body fluids and creating urine.

-There are a number of lifestyle and dietary factors that impact our kidneys, from over consumption of salt and eating too many processed foods, to dehydration and binge drinking.
-What is becoming increasingly recognised though is how high sugar diets can negatively impact our kidneys.
-It is well established that excess sugar consumption can lead to a myriad of health conditions, with a key side effect being obesity.
-Obesity is commonly associated with high blood pressure and diabetes which are two of the main contributing factors in kidney disease.
+There are a number of lifestyle and dietary factors that impact our kidneys, from eating too many salty and processed foods to dehydration and binge drinking.
+Another secret kidney-hater is sugar.
+Too much sugar can lead to a myriad of health conditions, like obesity and diabetes, which are two of the main contributing factors in kidney disease.

 How to avoid sugar?

-What many people are surprised to learn is just how much added sugar there is in a large majority of packaged foods.
+You’d be surprised at how much sugar is in pre-packaged foods.
 We all know that lollies and chocolate are a no-go if you’re trying to reduce your sugar intake, but did you know that there can be just as much sugar in so called ‘health’ foods?
 Be wary of sugar lurking in your bread, salad dressings, yoghurt, muesli, juice, dairy free milks, sushi… the list could go on for days.
 The best way to limit sugar consumption is to prepare your own food so you know exactly what is going in.
 Alternatively, it is a good habit to read food labels to check for any harmful additives.

-Another key culprit for overconsumption of sugar in western societies is without doubt, soft drinks.
+Another key culprit for overconsumption of sugar is without doubt, soft drinks.
 Sugar is highly addictive which makes it hard to break the cycle if soft drinks are a part of your every day ritual.
 We can certainly help you here!
-Nexba beverages are 100% natural and 100% sugar free.
+Nexba drinks are always Naturally Sugar Free, which means they contain no sugar or artificial ingredients.
 Our team of experts have spent years in innovation matching the natural sugar curve to bring you sugar free beverages that don’t compromise on taste.
-This is done using a mixture of natural ingredients including Stevia, erythritol, natural flavours and fruit extract.

 Soothe your kidneys with our detoxifying probiotic juice